near/docs/docs/tokens/token-custody.md

 [Trust Wallet](https://trustwallet.com/) is a very popular, non-custodial, wallet available on iOS and Android.

 *Note that, as of October 2020, Trust Wallet does not have plans to enable staking/delegation from the wallet.
 Moreover, tokens claimed via the NEAR Foundation's claim process should not be directed to Trust Wallet, as the respective tokens might not be transferrable anymore.
-To transfer tokens you will have to recover the Trust Wallet account in NEAR Wallet by using the Trust Wallet recovery seed.*
+To transfer tokens you will have to recover the Trust Wallet account in NEAR Wallet by using the Trust Wallet's seed phrase.*

   ***Setup Trust Wallet and generate public key***